 - Entrance to any seashore and admittance to the ocean is free for everybody.
 You can’t fabricate a beautiful decorative wall.

 These laws are infrequently disregarded.
-Some beaches are shut for free visiting (you can reach just by booking a table in an eatery), a portion of the seashores close by are paid (you should purchase a hammock), you can likewise get to the King’s seashore close to the Milocer manor exclusively by paying for lawn chairs (120 euros for each unit) but they are exceptions.
+Some beaches are shut for free visiting (you can reach them just by booking a table in an eatery), a portion of the seashores close by are paid (you should purchase a hammock), you can likewise get to the King’s seashore close to the Milocer manor exclusively by paying for lawn chairs (120 euros for each unit) but they are exceptions.
 As an end: any place you are resting, you can undoubtedly track down a free and suitable seashore for enjoying.

 Facilities and Features of Velika Plaza

 There are surf stations in the southern piece of the Velika plaza.
 The two experts and amateurs come here.
 There are different level classes for everybody.
 At any station, you will discover kites and suits for lease, experienced teachers, and surprisingly a bistro.
 Kitesurfing at Velika Plaza is ideal for novices.
-The breeze blows here 2-5 hours per day and consistently a similar way.
+The breeze blows here 2-5 hours per day and consistently in a similar way.
 So learning is simple, and the experts love this spot.
 The best and ideal opportunity to show up at the station is from late June to mid-August.

 The seashore as of now closes – the Boyana River isolates it from the island of Ada Bojana.
-Here, directly on the stream, there are little eateries possessed by local people.
+Here, directly on the stream, there are few eateries possessed by local people.
 They are likewise called Floating Restaurants.
 These foundations serve fish, which is gotten on Velika plaza.
 You can pick both ocean and stream fish in light of the fact that the waterway interfaces Lake Skadar with the Adriatic Sea.
-Try not to anticipate any extraordinary enjoyments; however, those are the eateries that travelers like – delicious and new food.
+Try not to anticipate any extraordinary enjoyment; however, those are the eateries that travelers like – delicious and new food.